 One day, some hunters came in the jungle and began chasing the stag.
 The stag started to run but his horns got stuck in the bushes.
-Then he put in more efforts and ran away fast.
+He then put in more effort and ran away fast.

 When he was out of danger, he thought that the horns that he was so proud of, could have got him killed.
-And the legs which he considered to be ugly, were his savior.
+Moreover, the legs which he considered to be ugly, were his saviour.

 Question 4.
 Complete the following word ladder with the help of the clues given below.

 1. Mother will be very ________ if you don’t go to school.

 2. As soon as he caught ________ of the teacher, Mohan started writing.

 3. How do you like my ________ kitchen garden?
 Big enough for you, is it?